l1joseph/IDEA/README.md

    idea.plot_heatmap(idea_results_mapped, adata)
    ```

-For more detailed usage examples and documentation, please refer to the [IDEA Documentation](https://idea.readthedocs.io/).
-(NO CLUE IF WE'RE GOING TO DO THIS)

 ## Examples

 We provide a set of example Jupyter notebooks in the `example_notebook` prefix of the notebook name.
 These notebooks demonstrate how to use IDEA for various analysis tasks and provide step-by-step guides.